isomerpages/moe-sst/_getting-ready-for-2024-sec-1/1 Purchases of Items.md

 The school has arranged for parents/guardians to purchase the PLD from a vendor for their child/ward’s use in school.
 The vendor has been identified based on the choice of the device determined by the school from a panel of awarded suppliers established by MOE.

-**Please recheck this page on 9 Dec to view the recorded briefing on PLD purchase.**
+**Please recheck this page in Mid Dec to view the recorded briefing on PLD purchase.**

 SST will advise all students regarding the purchase of their PLD at a later date.